massalabs/massa-docs/index.rst

 General documentation
 ---------------------

-A general overview of the architecture of a Massa node is given :ref:`here <general-introduction>`.
+A general overview of the architecture of a Massa node is given :ref:`here <architecture-general-introduction>`.

 Massa introduces several new features that enables new applications and adds a layer of security to your decentralized
 applications: